 You can have a good time just hanging out with your friends.
 That’s all I did that day.
 After dinner we had one last get together at the rooftop restaurant at the Island Tower Hotel.

 The following day I was to fly back to Delhi, stay overnight then return to DC.
 Woke up feeling sick.
 Soon after getting up, I was throwing up and having diarrhea.
 You travel, and — sooner or later — it happens.
-I couldn’t reach Nirmal, who was going to take me to the airport, but the guy at the Mewar Haveli front desk very kindly went to a nearby pharmacy and got me some medicine.
+I couldn’t reach Nirmal, who was going to take me to the airport, but the guy at the Mewar Haveli front desk came to my rescue.
+He asked for my symptoms and very kindly went to a nearby pharmacy and got me some medicine.
+The cashier from the bookstore annex explained each medication in detail, what they were and how often to take them.
 Getting sick while traveling alone in India is no cause for panic.
 Someone will help you.
 India is like that.

 I was glad to have a full day in Delhi to recover before flying home, even though I spent most of it in bed in the hotel.

 Now that I’m back in the states, I miss India and my Indian friends very much.
 But, like Arnold, I’ll be back.

 The Muharram Festival took place in Udaipur on November 26.
 A group of us went to a rooftop restaurant near the Mewar Haveli Hotel which was at the end of the parade route.
 We planned to hang out there so we’d have a great spot to view the activities when the time came.
 We ordered a round of drinks and watched the first show, the Udaipur sunset.

 These floats, called taziyas, are carried through the streets.
 In the historic section of Udaipur, the streets are not only narrow, they are hilly.